feelymadi/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
+My IP address is: 98.84.244.108
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+This was such a struggle thb.
+I had to do it twice and it works now but I need to figure out how to delete one of my instances.

 ## Caddy

-No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).
+The first time I tried it apparently had the wrong kind of IP address??
+So I changed the elastic IP address and it magically worked.

 ## HTML

-This was easy.
-I was careful to use the correct structural elements such as header, footer, main, nav, and form.
-The links between the three views work great using the `a` element.

-The part I didn't like was the duplication of the header and footer code.
-This is messy, but it will get cleaned up when I get to React.
+I was worried about this but I think it will be easier then I anticipated.

 ## CSS